Weeks of Action

 Suicide Prevention and Awareness Week of Action: September 9 – 17, 2019

 Suicide Prevention and Awareness Week of Action aims to shed light and spark advocacy efforts regarding suicide, depression, mental health, and the public health crisis of premedical students, medical trainee, and physician suicide, depression, and burnout.
 The objective of the week is to raise awareness, educate, and advocate for positive changes.
 Together we can act by checking in on colleagues, friends, and family members—especially those working in the health care field—to prevent another suicide from happening.
 Suicide can be prevented.
 Let’s act together to make this a reality!
+Link to the AMSA 2019 SPA Week of Action Toolkit here.
 Learn more about past weeks.

 National Primary Care Week October: 7 – 11, 2019

 National Primary Care Week (NPCW) is an annual event AMSA initially founded in 1999 with the goal of promoting primary care as an important and legitimate specialty for health profession students to consider as they complete their training.
 AMSA continues this tradition through celebrating primary care as a speciality, debunking myths about primary care, discussing primary care residencies, the role primary care plays in addressing LGBTQ health challenges, and bringing light to how climate change and other factors impact human health.
 This is a very special week for AMSA as it brings future physicians, partner organizations, and health professionals together to discuss the importance of primary care in the medical field and in influencing human health.
-Learn more about past weeks.
+Find out more information here.

 Global Health Week of Action: December 1 – 6, 2019